BackupTheBerlios/hjb-svn/trunk/docs/rst/command-dispatch.rst

 arguments.
 JMS vendors typically implement most of this API, though it has optional parts that vendors are not obliged to support.

+These methods sometimes have particular constaints on how they are used at runtime.
 Some JMS methods imply specific timing constraints, others must be run on specific threads at specific points in their lifecycle.

 HJB attempts to support as much of the non-optional JMS API as possible.
-To allow the methods in the JMS API to invoked via HTTP in a uniform fashion, and to support additional operational constraints on some of the API methods, HJB decouples invocation of the JMS API methods from the processing of the HTTP request using *JMSCommands*.
+To allow the methods in the JMS API to be invoked via HTTP in a uniform fashion, and to support additional runtime constraints on some of the API methods, HJB decouples invocation of the JMS API methods from the processing of the HTTP request using *JMSCommands*.

 JMS Commands